Inhalation Allergy Test

 What will my test results look like?

-Your test results come with an explanation of your reactivity to each allergen and what that could mean for your allergy symptoms.
-It also includes information about the allergen, where you may encounter it, and the specific times of year you should watch out for it.
+Information about each allergen, where you may encounter it, and the specific times of year you should watch out for it.
 This is specifically relevant for tree, weed, and grass pollens, that can peak at specific moments during the year.

 Your test result also comes with a downloadable laboratory report that you can bring to your doctor or an allergist for further testing and investigation.
 Allergies can be diagnosed by a doctor through a combination of test results, symptom history, and a physical examination.